Frequently Asked Questions

 Have you ever wondered how car insurance companies decide how much to charge you for coverage?
 From one bill to the next, the price you pay for car insurance seems to randomly fluctuate with no real explanation or reason.

 Collision insurance pays to repair or replace your vehicle if it rolls over or impacts another vehicle or object.
 When combined with liability insurance and comprehensive insurance, you have what is known as “full coverage”.

 Unless you’re one of the lucky drivers who buy or lease a new car every few years, chances are you have an older vehicle that may not need full coverage anymore.

-Comprehensive coverage, or also known as “other than collision”, is one of the physical damage coverages that you can optionally buy on your car insurance policy.
-It pays for damage to your vehicle for specific claims that are not covered by collision coverage.
+Comprehensive coverage, or also known as “other than collision coverage”, is one of the types of coverage for physical damage that you can optionally buy on your car insurance policy.

 Liability insurance covers many claims including physical injuries to other people, pain and suffering, lost wages, damage to other people’s property, and legal costs to defend yourself as the result of an automobile accident.